 Be careful when seeking advice.
 Contravening a super rule can be penalized for up to 12 months in jail so make sure you know the compliance requirements and the process to affect the transaction.

 If you would like to know more about buying your investment property with your SMSF, you can click here to know more about Chan & Naylor services.
 You can leave your details here and we can schedule you for a free consultation.
 We’ll contact you to explain more.

-Whether you are a beginner, seasoned investor or business owner, our property and business tax accountants can give you guidance to maximise the financial areas of your life.
+Whether you are a beginner, seasoned investor or business owner, our property and business tax accountants in Parramatta and in our other national offices can give you guidance to maximise the financial areas of your life.
 We can also give you an integrated and tailored solution for your superannuation, taxation, property investment, asset protection, estate planning and more.

 Chan & Naylor Group has national offices in Brisbane and Capalaba in Queensland, Melbourne and Moonee Ponds in Victoria, East Perth in Western Australia, and South West Sydney, Parramatta, Pymble, North Sydney, and Sydney in New South Wales.